scrabbletank/farhome-rules/rulesdoc.md

 - **Duration:** instant
 - **Damage Type:** Fire

 Blast an area with the fires of hell.
 Fiendfire blasts from your hands in a narrow arc, extending 9 tiles long and 3 tiles wide.
 Each creature in the fire makes a Dexterity save against your spellcasting roll.
 On hit they take 2 wounds and 5 wound dice in damage, adding a wound die for every crit rolled.
+On success they take 3 wound dice instead.

 The fire burns through trees, bushes, or other plant matter leaving only ash.
 On impacting stone or earth the fire burns through it, leaving a hole a size of half the remaining distance.
 Metal and other similar materials burn, leaving a hole only a quarty of the remaining distance.
 Any armor or weapon a creature is holding is destroyed if it is mundane, otherwise taking 1 level of damage.